justincdavis/oakutils/docs/examples/nodes/mono_camera.rst

 	#
 	# You should have received a copy of the GNU General Public License
 	# along with this program.
 If not, see <https://www.gnu.org/licenses/>.
+	"""Example showcasing how to make a mono_camera node.""" from __future__ import annotations

 	import cv2
 	import depthai as dai